 Outside of the U.S., legal requirements relating to the collection, storage, processing and transfer of personal data continue to evolve.
-For example, the collection and use of health data and other personal data is governed in the European Union by the General Data Protection Regulation (GDPR), which became applicable in May 2018.
-The GDPR implements stringent operational requirements for processors and controllers of personal data, including, for example, expanded disclosure requirements about how personal information is to be used, strengthened individual data subject rights, limitations on retention of personal data, increased requirements pertaining to health data and pseudonymised (i.e., key-coded) data, shortened mandatory data breach notification timelines and higher standards for controllers to demonstrate they have obtained valid consent for certain data processing activities.
-The GDPR provides that E.U. member states may make their own additional laws and regulations in relation to the processing of genetic, biometric or health data, which could result in differences between member states, limit our ability to use and share personal data.
-Failure to comply with the GDPR may result in fines up to €20,000,000 or 4% of the total worldwide annual revenue of the preceding financial year, whichever is higher, and other administrative penalties.
-The GDPR may increase our responsibility and liability in relation to personal data that we may process, and we may be required to implement additional measures in an effort to comply with the GDPR and with other laws, rules, regulations and standards in the E.U., including those of E.U.
+For example, the collection and use of health data and other personal data is governed in the E.U. by the General Data Protection Regulation (GDPR), which became applicable in May 2018.
+The GDPR applies to personal data processing carried out by a controller or processor (i) located within the E.U. or (ii) targeting E.U. individuals regardless of controller or processor's location.
+The GDPR implements stringent operational requirements for controllers and processors of personal data, including, for example, transparent information for the data subjects regarding the processing of their personal data, appropriate legal basis for processing personal data that may require to obtain the valid consent of the data subjects where applicable, expanded individual data subject rights, limitations on retention of personal data, increased requirements pertaining to data security and confidentiality, mandatory data breach notification with the competent supervisory authority and higher standards for controllers and processors to demonstrate their compliance with the GDPR by documenting it.
+The GDPR provides that E.U.
+Member States may supplement the GDPR with their own additional laws and regulations in relation to the personal data processing, in particular regarding sensitive personal data, (e.g., genetic, biometric or health data), which could result in differences between E.U.
+Member States, limit our ability to collect, use and share such personal data or cause our costs to increase, and harm our reputation, business and financial condition.
+Failure to comply with the GDPR may result in fines up to the higher of €20,000,000 or 4% of the total worldwide annual revenue of the preceding financial year and other administrative penalties.
+The GDPR may increase our responsibility and liability in relation to health data and other personal data that we may collect and process, and we may be required to implement additional measures in an effort to comply with the GDPR and with other laws, rules, regulations and standards in the E.U., including those of E.U.
 Member States, relating to privacy and data protection.
 This may be onerous and if our efforts to comply with GDPR or other applicable E.U. laws, rules, regulations and standards are not successful, or are perceived to be unsuccessful, it could adversely affect our business.
 In July 2020, the European Court of Justice (ECJ) invalidated the E.U.-U.S. Privacy Shield, which had enabled the transfer of personal data from the E.U. to the U.S. for companies that had self-certified to the Privacy Shield.
-While we do not rely on the Privacy Shield, the ECJ decision also raised questions about the continued validity of the European Commission's Standard Contractual Clauses, on which we rely.
+While we do not rely on the Privacy Shield, the ECJ decision also raised questions about the continued validity of the EC's Standard Contractual Clauses, on which we rely.
 E.U. regulators have issued additional guidance regarding considerations and requirements that we and other companies must consider and undertake when using the Standard Contractual Clauses.
-Although the European Commission has presented a new set of Standard Contractual Clauses, which are required to be implemented, there are few, if any, viable alternatives to the Standard Contractual Clauses and it remains to be seen whether additional means for lawful data transfers will become available.
-The ECJ's decision and other regulatory guidance or developments may impose additional obligations with respect to the transfer of personal data from the E.U. to the U.S. all of which could restrict our activities in those jurisdictions, limit our ability to provide our products and services in those jurisdictions, require us to modify our policies and practices, and to engage in additional contractual negotiations, or increase our costs and obligations and impose limitations upon our ability to efficiently transfer personal data from the E.U. to the U.S.